-Auditors should review the 'K.Validation_errors' worksheet and confirm that
+Auditors should review the 'K.Validation\errors' worksheet and confirm that

-- there are no 'hard' validation errors shown - the explanations for 'soft' validation failures are consistent with their knowledge of the authority - The DCT contains the following types of validation checks to ensure it has been properly prepared - 'Hard' validations control critical data such as ensuring that the accounts balance.
-Hard validation failures are shown as a red cell in column G of the 'K.Validation_errors' worksheet.
+- there are no 'hard' validation errors shown - the explanations for 'soft' validation failures are consistent with their knowledge of the authority - 43.
+The DCT contains the following types of validation checks to ensure it has been properly prepared - 'Hard' validations control critical data such as ensuring that the accounts balance.
+Hard validation failures are shown as a red cell in column G of the 'K.Validation\errors' worksheet.
 A failure of a hard validation will prevent the DCT from being uploaded to OSCAR.

 - 'Soft' validations review expected relationships within the DCT.
+For example, it is expected that impairment costs in the comprehensive income and expenditure statement will equal impairment costs in the property, plant and equipment and intangibles notes.
 Soft validation failures are shown with an amber cell.
-Failure of a soft validation will not prevent the DCT from being uploaded, but it will be highlighted for action by the authority. - 40.
+Failure of a soft validation will not prevent the DCT from being uploaded, but it will be highlighted for action by the body. - 44.
 The DCT presented for review by auditors must have passed all hard validations, as failure prevents the DCT from being uploaded.
-Auditors should ask the authority to resolve any that are shown. - 41.
-Although the DCT may be submitted with soft validation failures, the authority will have to input explanations into column K of the 'K.Validation_errors' worksheet.
-If the explanations are inconsistent with the auditor's knowledge of the authority, the DCT should be returned.
-Due to the way it is constructed, the explanations for soft validations are deleted when the DCT is re-validated.
+Auditors should ask the body to resolve any that are shown. - 45.
+Although the DCT may be submitted with soft validation failures, the body will have to input explanations into column K of the 'K.Validation\errors' worksheet.
+If the explanations are inconsistent with the auditor's knowledge of the body, the DCT should be returned.
+Due to the way it is constructed, the explanations for soft validations are deleted when the DCT is revalidated.
 The Treasury advises bodies to save explanations into a separate worksheet so they can be easily copied if deleted.